<?xml version="1.0" encoding="UTF-8" ?>

 <description><![CDATA[

-<p id="isPasted">We&rsquo;re here to create and harness knowledge, to deliver opportunity for everyone.</p><h2>About the Role</h2><p>This is an exciting opportunity for a Internal Communications and Engagement Coordinator to join the Corporate Communications Team.
-This is a great opportunity to gain hand on experience in a supportive university environment that emphasises skill building and team collaboration.</p><p>Your main duties and responsibilities will include:</p><ul><li>Internal Communications Support: Preparation, drafting, editing and formatting of materials like intranet content, emails, newsletters; lead routine activity such as staff updates and announcements, source and draft new stories; manage scheduling and posting across channels; provide proofreading</li><li>Channels and Content Administration: Maintain intranet sites; coordinate content calendars; upload/organise assets on SharePoint; monitor engagement analytics and report summaries.</li><li>Stakeholder and Team Support: Liaise with colleagues for content gathering; manage communications requests and inbox; provide admin support like meetings and follow-ups; maintain filing systems and tools like Teams.</li></ul><p><em>As part of the University&rsquo;s ongoing commitment to redeployment, please note that this vacancy may be withdrawn at any stage of the recruitment process if a suitable redeployee is identified.</em></p><p>For informal enquiries about this vacancy, you may wish to contact: Rachel Arland, Internal Communications Manager at <a href="mailto:Arlandr@edgehill.ac.uk">Arlandr@edgehill.ac.uk</a></p><h2>About You</h2><p>As<strong>&nbsp;</strong>Internal Communications and Engagement Coordinator, you will have:</p><ul><li>Experience in drafting, editing and formatting communications for internal purposes.</li><li>Hands-on work with internal channels such as SharePoint and staff including scheduling, posting and basic analytics monitoring.</li><li>Administrative support in teams including managing inboxes, content calendars, filing systems and event logistics for campaigns or staff events.</li><li>Strong writing and proofreading abilities to produce clear, accurate, accessible content that highlights university achievements and initiatives.</li><li>Proficiency with Microsoft tools (e.g., Teams, Planner, SharePoint) for content organisation updates and simple reporting on engagement metrics.</li><li>Organisational skills for coordinating requests, stakeholder liaison across departments and ensuring compliance with policies like data protection and accessibility.</li><li>Collaborative and proactive mindset to build positive relationships, contribute to team improvements and represent the department.</li><li>Eagerness for professional development in internal comms, digital content and employee engagement.</li></ul><p>At Edge Hill University we value the benefits a rich and diverse workforce brings to our community and therefore welcome applications from all sections of society.</p><h2>Rewards &amp; Benefits</h2><ul class="decimal_type"><li>A minimum of 35 days annual leave per annum, (inclusive of bank holiday and University closure days)</li><li>Discounted membership to our onsite state-of-the-art sport and leisure facilities</li><li>Staff benefits scheme, which provides you with discounts across the high street, supermarket shopping, cinema tickets, dining out and more.</li><li>Employee assistance programme with access to free confidential counselling sessions, legal &amp; financial advice, and health &amp; wellbeing resources</li><li>A wide range of development programmes to enhance your career</li><li>Beautiful award-winning on-campus working environment.</li><li>Automatic enrolment into the Local Government Pension Scheme&nbsp;</li></ul><h2>About Us</h2><p>At Edge Hill University we believe in the life changing opportunities knowledge can create.
+<h2 id="isPasted">About the Role</h2><p id="isPasted">This is an exciting opportunity for a Data Engineering Lead to join the Data department within Digital, Data and Technology.
+This is a rare opportunity to shape a new data engineering capability from the ground up and play a leading role in the development of the University&rsquo;s data warehouse and wider data platform.</p><p>Your main duties and responsibilities will include:</p><ul><li>Leading data warehouse design, standards and delivery</li><li>Building pipelines, transformations and curated warehouse layers</li><li>Driving data quality, resilience and operational support</li></ul><p>You will have the chance to influence technical direction, establish standards and build high quality data solutions that support reporting, analytics and better decision making across the institution.</p><p><em>As part of the University&rsquo;s ongoing commitment to redeployment, please note that this vacancy may be withdrawn at any stage of the recruitment process if a suitable redeployee is identified.</em></p><p>For informal enquiries about this vacancy, please contact: Kevin Molyneux, Associate Director (Data) at <a href="mailto:Kevin.Molyneux@edgehill.ac.uk">Kevin.Molyneux@edgehill.ac.uk</a>&nbsp;</p><h2>About You</h2><p>As Data Engineering Lead, you will have:</p><ul><li>Experience in data engineering</li><li>Strong skills in data integration, pipeline development, transformation, data warehousing and technical leadership</li><li>Expertise in building scalable, reliable and well governed data solutions, with a strong grasp of data modelling, orchestration and modern cloud based data platforms</li><li>Experience working with multiple source systems and integrating enterprise data into reusable reporting or analytical structures.</li><li>Experience of working with business analysts, data managers, reporting teams and senior stakeholders to deliver data capability.</li><li>Experience of Microsoft Fabric, Azure data services, SQL based warehousing, orchestration tools or comparable technologies.</li><li>Ability to communicate complex technical concepts clearly to non technical audiences and support informed decision making.</li></ul><p>At Edge Hill University we value the benefits a rich and diverse workforce brings to our community and therefore welcome applications from all sections of society.</p><h2>Rewards &amp; Benefits</h2><ul><li>A minimum of 39 days annual leave per annum (inclusive of bank holiday and University closure days)</li><li>Discounted membership to our onsite state-of-the-art sport and leisure facilities</li><li>Staff benefits scheme, which provides you with discounts across the high street, supermarket shopping, cinema tickets, dining out and more.</li><li>Employee assistance programme with access to free confidential counselling sessions, legal &amp; financial advice, and health &amp; wellbeing resources</li><li>A wide range of development programmes to enhance your career</li><li>Beautiful award-winning on-campus working environment.</li><li>Automatic enrolment into the Local Government Pension Scheme</li></ul><h2>About Us</h2><p>At Edge Hill University we believe in the life changing opportunities knowledge can create.
 Since 1885, we&rsquo;ve been creating access to knowledge for those who may not have had the opportunity to before.&nbsp;</p><p>Today, the effect we have has a far-reaching impact, not just for those who come to study here but for those who work, invest in, and live in our local communities too.
 So, if you&rsquo;ve ever wondered if one person can make a difference, simply speak to our alumni, students, and award-winning staff.</p><p>Because for us education isn&rsquo;t about how much you take in.
 It&rsquo;s about what you take out into the world.&nbsp;</p><p>Inspiring minds and changing futures since 1885,<strong>&nbsp;</strong>Edge Hill University is &ldquo;A great success story&hellip; an institution that improves and impresses year after year&rdquo; &ndash; Times Higher Education.</p>

 <p>

-Closing Date: 29 Apr 2026<br />
+Closing Date: 30 Jun 2026<br />

 </p>